pkarsy/CC1101_RF/README.md

     if (some_condition) {
         // 64 is the required buffer size for getPacket byte packet[64];
-        // fill the packet with data up to 61 bytes TODO 61-bytes->63 if (radio.sendPacket(packet, size)) Serial.println("packet sent");
+        // fill the packet with data up to 61 bytes if (radio.sendPacket(packet, size)) Serial.println("packet sent");
         else Serial.println("fail to send packet"); // high RSSI or currently receiving a packet }